maxviazov/Spring-Frameworks-/Code-Style.md

 ### File history

-* A file should look like it was crafted by a single author, not like a history of changes
+* A file should look like it was crafted by a single author, not like a history of changes.
-* Don't artificially spread things out that belong together
+* Don't artificially spread things out that belong together.

 ### Organization of setter methods

 Choose wisely where to add a new setter method; it should not be simply added at the end of the list.
 Perhaps the setter is related to another setter or relates to a group.
 In that case it should be placed near related methods.

-* Setter order should reflect order of importance, not historical order
+* Setter order should reflect order of importance, not historical order.
-* Ordering of _fields_ and _setters_ should be **consistent**
+* Ordering of _fields_ and _setters_ should be **consistent**.

 ### Ternary Operator

-Wrap the ternary operator within parentheses, i.e. `return (foo != null ? foo : "default");`
+Wrap the ternary operator within parentheses -- for example, `return (foo != null ? foo : "default");`.

 Also make sure that the _not null_ condition comes first.